Sesquina/CryptoDash/README.md

 # Timeframe: This is a 1 :woman_technologist: operation
 + Need to build the interface
 + ![](https://media.giphy.com/media/gZuxOq7zSL5DO/giphy.gif)
-+ Pull API data from Gemini/ Crypto Control
++ Pull API data from Gemini/ Crypto Control :inbox_tray:
 + Style all the components :haircut_woman:

 # When all the above is executed...